 The quarantine will be in place until each facility has tested negative free of for whirling disease.
 Fish farms may resume stocking once they are confirmed to be free of the disease.

-To connect with the Whirling Disease Program:
+Connect with the Whirling Disease Program: